cloudinary-devs/cld-angular-plugins/README.md

 # cld-angular-plugins
-Quickstart example from the [Cloudinary Angular SDK docs](https://cloudinary.com/documentation/angular2_quick_start).
+Example of using plugins with the [Cloudinary Angular SDK](https://cloudinary.com/documentation/angular2_integration).